-Basis of Fraud Misrepresentation distinction S SP 1.
-Meaning A fraud is an international An innocent or unintentional misrepresentation or concealment of misrepresentation of material facts by one material fact to include the other party to party fact by one party include the other enter into a contract. party to enter into a contract.
+Basis of Fraud Misrepresentation distinction 1.
+Meaning A fraud is an international misrepresentation An innocent or unintentional misrepresentation or concealment of material fact to include the of material facts by one party fact by one party other party to enter into a contract. include the other party to enter into a contract.
 2. Intention Fraud is committed with an intention to There is no such intention. deceive 3.
-Belief in The person committing of a fraudulent The person making misrepresentation the facts act does not believe it to be true. believes in its facts to be true.
-4. Suit for The aggrieved party has right to sue the The aggrieved party cannot sue for damage other party for damages. damages.
-5. Defence A party cannot set up a defense that the In case of misrepresentation the other party aggrieved party had means of always set up a defense that the aggrieved discovering the truth except in case of party that the aggrieved party had means of fraud by concealment or by silence. discovering the truth.
+Belief in The person committing of a fraudulent act The person making misrepresentation believes the facts does not believe it to be true. in its facts to be true.
+4. Suit for The aggrieved party has right to sue the other The aggrieved party cannot sue for damages. damage party for damages.
+5. Defence A party cannot set up a defense that the In case of misrepresentation the other party aggrieved party had means of discovering the always set up a defense that the aggrieved party truth except in case of fraud by concealment that the aggrieved party had means of or by silence. discovering the truth.